Lester, Soto power Nationals in 18-1 rout of Marlins

 WASHINGTON (AP) — Jon Lester pitched seven scoreless innings and homered, Juan Soto hit a pair of home runs and the Washington Nationals routed the Miami Marlins 18-1 on Monday night.

 Lester (3-4) turned in his longest outing of the season, allowing six hits while striking out seven without a walk.

-Lester hit his fourth career homer and added a single for his fourth career multi-hit game.
+He added his fourth career homer, connecting on a 1-0 fastball with a man on in the fifth off David Hess, and added a single for his fourth career multi-hit game.

+“He fell behind, and I was trying to hit a heater,” Lester said.
+“I was guessing.
+I don’t know how other pitchers hit, but I’m probably the idiot that guesses along like I would pitch guys.
+Just figured he was going to throw me a heater and tried to be on time.
+Got it, and fortunately didn’t miss it.”

-Soto continued his torrid post-All Star game pace,, going 3-for-4 with five RBIs and three runs scored.
+Soto continued his torrid post-All Star game pace, going 3-for-4 with five RBIs and three runs scored.
 He’s 10-for-17 (.588) with five homers, 11 RBIs and eight runs scored in four games since the break.

+“It just makes everybody better,” manager Dave Martinez said of Soto’s surge.
+“It picks everybody up.
+And it stretches out our lineup tremendously.
+He’s swinging the bat well, and he’s hitting the ball all over the field very hard.”

 Trea Turner drove in four runs with a homer and a triple as Washington began a stretch of six games against the last-place Marlins and the Baltimore Orioles.

 Miguel Rojas had a home run among his three hits for the Marlins, who were playing without several regulars.
-Miami lost its third straight game.
+Miami lost its third straight game and a team meeting followed the Marlins worst loss of the season.

+“It was one of those games that just kind of went bad from the beginning and really didn’t get much better from there,” said Mattingly, declining to discuss the post-game session.

 Ross Detwiler (1-1), starting a bullpen game for Miami, was lifted with no outs in the second after allowing eight runs on seven hits, four of them home runs.